 If you are dismissed and decide to challenge the decision at an Employment Tribunal, your employer must establish that there was a fair reason.
-Before dismissing an employee, employers must currently follow statutory disciplinary procedures, which involve a disciplinary hearing and an appeal.
+Before dismissing an employee, employers must follow the Acas code of practice, which involves a disciplinary hearing and an appeal.

 At the disciplinary hearing, the employer will explain the purpose and nature of the meeting, identify everyone present, invite representations on the part of the employee, tell the employee of the allegations, identify the evidence relied upon, invite the employee to call witnesses, permit the employee (or the employee's representative) to address the employer, listen to arguments from all concerned, consider mitigating circumstances and invite the employee to bring forward any further evidence that might be relevant.

 The employee should get written confirmation of the decision and should be reminded of the right of appeal.